mddixon/getandcleandataproject/README.md

 data_set <- one_data_set[, c(1, 2, (cols_to_extract + 2))]
 ```

-The following block of code performs task 3.
+The following block of code performs step 3.
 The activity labels are read in from the activity_labels.text file to a vector.
 The vector is used as the "labels=" argument in a factor() function call on the data set activity column.
 This replaces numerical values with corresponding character labels.

 ```r